-For new Dickens Fair workers and attendees or anyone needing an an early Victorian era costume (ie Christmas caroler, civil war, Queen Victoria) this guide is for you.
-At the fair you will see a wide variety of costumes from DIY basics to elaborate custom gowns.
-I remember when I first started at the fair I didn’t know much about Victorian clothing (this was pre- VintageDancer days.)
-While the fair’s website does have some good info I was still lost, especially on where to find patterns or buy shoes and accessories critical to the look.
+For new Dickens Fair workers and attendees or anyone needing an early Victorian era costume (i.e. Christmas caroler, civil war, Queen Victoria), this guide is for you.
+At the fair, you will see a wide variety of costumes from DIY basics to elaborate custom gowns.
+I remember when I first started at the fair, I didn’t know much about Victorian clothing (this was pre- VintageDancer days).
+While the fair’s website does have some good info, I was still lost, especially on where to find patterns or buy shoes and accessories critical to the look.

 1840s to 1850s Fashion for Women

-The upper class fashionable Victorian women was a picture of warmth and perfection in her five layers of clothing (sometimes more.)
-Even in summer London was always cool and winters were very cold.
-A women’s outfit began with underwear: corset, chemise, bloomer, stockings, petticoats, crinoline or hoop skirt.
-Then came the outer clothes: dress, shoes, shawl, bonnet and gloves.
-Depending on activity (managing home, shopping, visiting, dinner or theater) she would change clothes several times a day.
+The upper class fashionable Victorian women was a picture of warmth and perfection in her five or (sometimes more) layers of clothing.
+Even in summer London was always cool, and the winters were very cold.
+A women’s outfit began with underwear: a corset, chemise, bloomers, stockings, petticoats, and a crinoline or hoop skirt.
+Then came the outer clothes: dress, shoes, shawl, bonnet, and gloves.
+Depending on the activity (managing home, shopping, visiting, dinner, theater), she would change clothes several times a day.

 The silhouette was dramatic with a full skirt (getting bigger and bigger to the 1860s), a tight waist, and broad rounded shoulders.
 The width at the top and bottom made the waist look smaller.
-Women were only 5 feet tall at this time so a small 22 inch waist seems tiny today but was actually in proportion back then.
-A corset helps create a smaller waist but was my no means suffocating as the myth says.
+Women were only 5 feet tall at this time, so a small 22 inch waist seems tiny today but was actually in proportion back then.
+A corset helped create a smaller waist, but was by no means suffocating as the myth says.

-Middle class women still had multiple layers of clothing but perhaps less ornamentation and smaller hoops.
-The servant classes had only one dress with sleeves that rolled up, one petticoat, a bare bones corset (except for the very poor), long underwear in cold weather, apron, cap and shawl.
-Most clothing for lower middle and poor classes were old cast offs from upper classes, already several years old and void of any reusable trim.
+Middle-class women still had multiple layers of clothing, but perhaps less ornamentation and smaller hoops.
+The servant classes had only one dress with sleeves that rolled up, one petticoat, a bare-bones corset (except for the very poor), long underwear in cold weather and an apron, cap, and shawl.
+Most clothing for lower middle and poor classes were old cast offs from upper classes, already several years old and void of reusable trim.

-Before choosing a costume decide what class of person you want to be.
-Most women want to dress upper class but the lower classes often have more fun and an easier time creating a costume.
+Before choosing a costume, you should decide what class of person you want to be.
+Most women want to dress upper class, but the lower classes often have more fun and an easier time creating a costume.

 Victorian 1840s-1850s Blouses

-Blouses, called chemisette or canezou, were white button ups worn under dress bodices and jackets, seldom being seen until the mid 1840s when wearing blouse and skirt separates became common.
+Blouses, called chemisette or canezou, were white button-ups worn under dress bodices and jackets.
+They were seldom seen until the mid-1840s when wearing blouse and skirt separates became common.

-Blouses were high neck and long sleeved with a small round collar.
-The sleeves ballooned out around the forearm coming to a tight cuff at the wrist.
-Gradually the fullness of the lower sleeve reduced in the 1860s.
-The additional of lace trim and pintucks was common on blouses that were seen.
-Simple, plain blouses with pretty collars were worn under dress bodices.
+Blouses were high-neck and long sleeved with a small round collar.
+The sleeves ballooned out around the forearm before coming to a tight cuff at the wrist.
+Gradually, the fullness of the lower sleeve reduced in the 1860s.
+The additional of lace trim and pintucks were common on blouses that were seen.
+Simple plain blouses with pretty collars were worn under dress bodices.

 A wide belt between blouse and skirt was worn as well.
-Adding a jacket, bolero or warm shawl completed this simple daytime look.
+Adding a jacket, bolero, or warm shawl completes this simple daytime look.

-While there are plenty of blouse patterns available finding a ready made blouse is a little trickier.
+While there are plenty of blouse patterns available, finding a ready made blouse is a little trickier.
 Pay attention to the fabric.
-They should be light not too heavy and stiff.
-Cotton is best.
+They should be light, not too heavy or stiff.
+Cotton is the best.
 Poly-anything will be miserable.
 Avoid see-through materials and exposed lace insets.
-My favorite blouses have been newer vintage and thrift store finds although they lack the full sleeves.
-Shop Victorian inspired blouses
+My favorite blouses have been newer vintage and thrift store finds, although they lack the full sleeves.
+Shop Victorian inspired blouses.

-Skirts grew in fullness from 1840 to 1860 using 4-6 yards of fabric for day looks and more for evening gowns.
-There were three primary methods to making a skirt, each providing a slightly different silhouette.
+Skirts grew in fullness from 1840 to 1860, using 4-6 yards of fabric for day looks and more for evening gowns.
+There were three primary methods for making a skirt, each providing a slightly different silhouette.

 Gathered skirt – The easiest skirt to make is a simple gathered or pleated skirt made of 4-5 panels of square fabric.
 This is the best skirt for day looks.
-When to need to make a skirt fast use a very wide elastic for the skirt belt.
-It will save you a lot of time even though its not historically accurate.
-If the dress bodice hands over the skirt no one will see it anyways.
-Or a large belt can be worn over it too.
+When you need to make a skirt fast, use a very wide elastic for the skirt belt.
+It will save you a lot of time, even though it is not historically accurate.
+If the dress bodice hangs over the skirt, no one will see it anyways.
+A large belt can be worn over it, too.

-Gored Skirt– Triangle shape panels are sew together making the thickness at the waist small and the hem very full and flared out in the shape of a bell.
+Gored Skirt– Triangle shape panels are sewn together, making the thickness at the waist small and the hem very full and flared out in the shape of a bell.
 This is the best style for dancing.

 Flounced Skirt– Adds layers, like ruffles, to the above skirts.
-Six flounces or more for taller women.
+Six flounces or more will be needed for taller women.
 It is a very fun skirt to whirl around in!
 Here are some tips on adding flounces.